Vietnam.vn - Nền tảng quảng bá Việt Nam

 Portrait of the Dong Son guardian deity on a piece of bronze armor (left) and on a bronze spear salvaged from Thuy Nguyen, Hai Phong (right).
 Note the development in the pair of C-shaped horns lying on their backs.

 What particularly caught my attention was the decoration of the base supporting the pair of C-shaped horns lying on their backs.
 To support the pair of C-shaped horns lying on their backs, the ancient artisans skillfully created a frame with two sub-bases on each side to create the lower shape of a stilt house.
 At that time, the pair of C-shaped horns lying on their backs became the familiar curved roof of the ceremonial stilt house, where the short-beaked divine bird often resides.
-The extended parts of the sub-bases are also curled like fern buds, creating lively, tight symmetrical clusters on both sides of the hat.
+The extended parts of the sub-bases were also curled like fern buds, creating lively, tight symmetrical clusters on both sides of the hat.

-"To support the pair of C-shaped horns lying on their backs, ancient artisans skillfully created a frame with two sub-bases on each side to create the lower shape of a stilt house.
+"To support the pair of C-shaped horns lying on their backs, ancient artisans cleverly created a frame with two sub-bases on each side to create the lower shape of a stilt house.
 At that time, the pair of C-shaped horns lying on their backs became the familiar curved roof of the ceremonial stilt house, where the short-beaked divine bird often resides" - Dr. Nguyen Viet.
 (To be continued)

 Dr. Nguyen Viet